Lemon curd donuts are made with soft brioche dough and filled with sweet and tangy lemon curd.

 - In a bowl of a stand mixer fitted with a dough hook, or a mixing bowl, add the warm milk and stir in the yeast and sugar.
 If using active dry yeast, let this sit for 5-10 minutes until foamy.

-- To the yeast mixture, add the eggs, flour, and salt.
+- To the yeast mixture, add the eggs, flour, vanilla and salt.
 Turn the mixer on low speed or use your hands to combine until it forms a thick dough.
 Mix this dough for around 2 minutes to begin developing the gluten.
 It will be a stiff dough.

 - Add in the room temperature butter, a few cubes at a time.
 Incorporate each cube, either by hand or with the mixer, before the next addition.